 How have you seen this area evolve in the last decade?

 Our demographic, our members here, we’re very family-oriented.
 Typically, 30- to 45-year-olds come to the facility with their family.
 But it’s switched over a lot in the last three years.
 We’ve seen a lot of younger, mid-20s people who have joined.
 With all the new housing developments and people moving here, Arvada is getting cooler.
 (Laughs)

 How has this industry changed?

 It’s become more professional.
 A lot of people started CrossFit because they liked to work out and they thought owning a gym would be fun.
 Now, most CrossFit gyms have had to up their game because there are so many places out there.
 We’re not a CrossFit-only facility; we offer a lot of other programs.
 The quality of coaching is better, the programming is more thought out, the facilities are nicer.
 There are not many facilities like this in the state.

 Also, in general, the group training model is getting more popular.
+Of course, people use their own methods outside of the gym, with some using Testogen t-booster options and others sticking to lean eating, but inside the building the group workouts are important.
 Whether it’s CrossFit or FIT36 or Orange Theory, the group training model with high intensity is getting more popular.
 It’s probably the most effective style of training you can do, from a motivation and accountability standpoint.

 Outside of CrossFit, what else do you provide?